 In this procedure, damaged parts of the humerus (upper arm bone) and ulna (forearm bone on the little finger side) are replaced with an artificial elbow joint made up of a metal and plastic hinge with two metal stems.
 The stems fit inside the hollow part of the bone called the canal.
 A partial elbow replacement may also be an option.
 Your surgeon will talk to you about the best type of elbow replacement for you.

 Studies show that informed patients have better outcomes.
 There are a number of ways to being informed about your joint replacement procedure.
-Our hospital partners offer free joint classes and connect you with a nurse navigator to make sure you have all the information you need for your hospital procedure.
-If you are scheduled to have your joint replacement as an overnight patient in the hospital you will be provided the pre-surgical class schedule.
+Ask your physician about free joint classes offered by our hospital partners and other educational opportunities to make sure you have all the information you need for your procedure.

 Rather than rely solely on narcotic medications for pain management after joint replacement, Spectrum takes an innovative multi-modal approach.
 This means administering two or more drugs that act by different mechanisms to provide pain relief—such as regional nerve blocks and non-narcotic medications.

 Research shows that this approach improves pain relief while reducing opioid requirements and their related adverse effects—including the risk of addiction.